jfhector/react-js-proto/README.md

 3 Run 'npm start'

+# Requirements

+- nodejs
+- npm

 # Recommended extensions for VSCode

-This boilerplate makes use of these VSCode extensions:
+This boilerplate works best with these VSCode extensions (or equivalent in your code editor of choice):
 - ESLint
 - Prettier
 - Stylelint
 - vscode-styled-components

+(See the 'VSCODE-USER-SETTINGS' file for ready-to-use VSCode settings).

 # Watch outs: